drchrispinnock/gcp-node-example/article.md

 # Introduction

-[Tezos](https://tezos.com) is a proof-of-stake blockchain and anyone can run a node on it to participate in the network.
-Recently I have been working on the [Google Cloud Platform (GCP)](https://cloud.google.com/).
-I needed to bring up some Tezos nodes quickly.
-There are many ways to do this.
-You can use docker images, Google Compute images, software packages or a scripted installation.
-You can also use tools like [Terraform](https://www.terraform.io/) to bring up infrastructure, but on this occasion I wanted to get some hands-on experience with the command line ```gcloud``` tool.
+[Tezos](https://tezos.com) is a proof-of-stake blockchain.
+Anyone can run a Tezos node to participate in the network and contribute to the integrity and resilience of the network.
+Recently I needed to bring up some Tezos nodes quickly on the [Google Cloud Platform (GCP)](https://cloud.google.com/).
+There are many ways to install Tezos.
+You can use docker images, software packages or build from source.
+To provision the virtual machines on GCP, you can use tools like [Terraform](https://www.terraform.io/) or [Pulumi](https://www.pulumi.com).
+On this occasion I wanted to get some hands-on experience with the GCP command line tool, ```gcloud```.

-One of the things that I like about GCP is that it is possible to interact with it on the command line.
-Many screens in the online console offer the ability to output the equivalent command line code at the push of a button.
-This makes it incredibly easy to write provisioning scripts for small projects. ```gcloud``` runs natively on Linux, Macs and Windows, and allows you to interactively provision services by typing commands and by extension allows you to write scripts to provision services very quickly.
+As with most cloud services, it is possible to interact with GCP on the Unix or Windows command line. ```gcloud``` enables you to interactively provision services by typing commands and by extension allows you to write scripts to provision services very quickly.

+GCP has the advantage that for many of its services, the web frontend offers the the equivalent ```gcloud``` command line code for provisioning tasks.
+This makes it incredibly easy to write provisioning scripts for small projects.

+In the GCP Console, it is possible to run Google Cloud Shell and use ```gcloud``` in the browser, but ```gcloud``` also runs natively on Linux, Macs and Windows.

 In this article we will install a Tezos node completely from the command line.
-We will use the Google Cloud shell in the browser, but you can follow along with ```gcloud``` installed on your machine if you want.
+We will use the Google Cloud Shell in the browser, but you can follow along with ```gcloud``` installed on your machine if you want.
 You will need a GCP billing account either with billing credits or a payment method defined.

+Do not forget to delete any unwanted resources that you create on GCP as you may incur unwanted charges.

+For more details on Tezos, please refer to the [Tezos website](https://tezos.com).

 # Outline

-XXX
+We will install a Tezos node and participate in *nairobinet*.
+This is a test network designed to test the Nairobi protocol which will go live on June 23rd 2023.

+There are three history modes for a node - *archive*, *full* and *rolling*.
+An archive node has all blockchain data from the first block (Genesis block) to present day.
+A full node has enough information to provide most information about the chain but has some information rolled up to save on space.
+A rolling node contains enough blocks so that the node can participate in the network.
+We will setup a rolling node because the disc space required is minimal.

+We will use the GCP Compute Engine to bring up a virtual machine with Debian 11 Linux.
+We will install [Octez](https://tezos.gitlab.io), the reference implementation of the Tezos protocol and we will install it using [binary packages](https://pkgbeta.tzinit.org) supplied by Tezos Foundation.

 # Installation